 In 2016, PRS for Music in conjunction with the Intellectual Property Office (IPO), published its first wave of research into stream-ripping services, looking at how they function, their business models and the reasons consumers choose to use them.

 A second study has now been published revisiting where stream-ripping sits in the music piracy landscape, in order to understand the evolution of stream-ripping services over recent years.

 Stream-ripping is the obtaining of a permanent copy of content that is streamed online.
 The process can be carried out on audio and audio-visual content and, in either case, it is possible to create an audio-only copy of the music.
 Once a copy is created and saved, it is possible for a user to listen to it offline and share it between their devices.

 Our key findings

-- In the time period of just one month, the use of stream ripping sites made up the majority (68.2%) of the total usage across the 50 most popular music-only infringing sites.
+- Within a one month time-frame, stream-ripping services accounted for 98% of the total usage across the 50 most popular music-only infringing sites.

-- Advertising is the main funding model associated with stream-ripping services.
+- Advertising is still found to be the main source of funding for stream-ripping services.

 - Of 60 stream-ripping services analysed to determine server locations and hosting providers, over half (32) were found to be based in the US.
 25 of the services use the content delivery network CloudFlare, which could mask their true hosting provider’s location, leading to additional challenges for copyright infringement notifications.